symmetrics/mrg_config_german/doc/README-EN.txt

 configuration is overwritten and the value-added tax configuration is deleted.

-1. Extract the content of this archive to your Magento directory.
+1. Extract content of this archive to your Magento directory.
 Copy app/ folder to the Projekt-root.

 2. Open config German/etc/config.xml and replace example texts with own data.
-These data can later be changed in the the admin interface in Über die Admin-Oberfläche im Bereich "Konfiguration" "Configuration" section.
+These data can later be changed in the the admin interface in admin panel, "Configuration" section.

 For example:
 <shop_name><![CDATA[Shop-Name]]></shop_name>